 Charles V. Esteves was appointed as the Administrator for the Office of Civil Defense by Governor Calvo on July 2, 2015 and subsequently entered classified service in the same position in 2017.
 As the Administrator, Esteves is responsible for coordinating the activities of all organizations as it relates to the protection of Guam and its people from disasters, natural and manmade, and during emergency events.

 Esteves is dual-hatted as the Director of the nation’s 78th Fusion Center, Mariana Regional Fusion Center (MRFC).
-As the director for the MRFC, he is overall responsible for the operational control of all MRFC activities and operates under the direct oversight of Guam’s Homeland Security Advisor.
+As the director for the MRFC, he is overall responsible for the operational control of all MRFC activities and operates under the direct oversight of the Guam Homeland Security Advisor.
 Prior to his appointment, Esteves was in the Federal Government and served as a Training Technician under the National Guard Military Technical Program.

 Esteves has a Bachelor of Business Administration with a concentration in Finance and Economics from the University of Guam.
 He also holds a Masters of Arts in Intelligence Studies with a concentration in Intelligence Operations from American Military University.
-Esteves is currently enrolled in Argosy University’s Doctorate of Education in Organizational Leadership program is expected to graduate in 2018.
+Esteves is currently enrolled in Argosy University’s Doctorate of Education in Organizational Leadership program is expected to graduate in 2019.
 His primary military education includes: Basic and Advance Intelligence Course, Infantry Basic Officer Leadership Course, and the Military Intelligence Captain’s Career Course.

-Awards And Decoration
+Awards and Decoration

 Esteves has two daughters: Lana Nicole and Nevaeh Chase.